noi-techpark/davinci-innovation-scoreboard-api/README.md

 For the project a Docker environment is already prepared and ready to use with all necessary prerequisites.

-These Docker containers are the same as used by the continuous integration servers.
+These Docker containers are the same as used by the continuous it.bz.davinci.innovationscoreboard.it servers.

 There are two docker-compose files in this project: